Control options within InDesign, using the PrintUI Plug-in:

 - User can add new Image

-- Image Source: User can select Image from their Desktop, Related and/or Resource Library (the last 2 options will be filtered automatically to the logged in user permissions).
+- Image Source: User can select Image from their Desktop, Related (if a Folder is related, all the supported assets within that Folder will be loaded - sub-folders however will not be included), and/or the entire Resource Library.
+The last 2 options will automatically reflect the logged in user permissions.

 - Show the text palette when editing text: if enabled (default), the user can modify the styling and appearance of the text.
 If disabled, the user can only change the copy.